Vishwaroopam: Filming

 Gautami designed the costumes for the film.
-Shah Rukh Khan's Red Chillies Entertainment has taken care of the graphics part in Vishwaroopam.
+Shah Rukh Khan's Red Chillies Entertainment handled Vishwaroopam's graphics.
 A research had to be carried out on the American army's hierarchy for the costumes.
 N. G. Roshan, who had previously worked in notable Malayalam films, took charge of the make-up for the film.
 The villain had to undergo a heavy use of prosthetic make-up.
 A scene involving a war explosion had to show an injured jaw for him.
 Further, the artists appearing as war victims had blood and other forms of injuries applied on their bodies.
 The Jaika stunt team, that was also involved in Billa II (2012) at the time, worked on the action sequences.
 Haasan's younger daughter Akshara Haasan joined the crew as an assistant director.
 Kunal Rajan was roped in as a sound designer and the stunt crew for the film were imported in from Thailand.
 In September 2012, Haasan revealed that the film would utilise Auro 3D sound technology, making it the first Indian film to do so.